nationofmakers/nationofmakers.github.io/readme.md

 ## Contributing via the web

-1. Open any existing file above and click the "Edit" button as shown below.
+1. Open any existing file and click the "Edit" button as shown in the image below.
 You can also start a new file by opening an existing folder and clicking "Create new file" or "Upload files".
 <p>
 <img width="541" alt="nationofmakers_github_io_readme_md_at_master_ _nationofmakers_nationofmakers_github_io" src="https://cloud.githubusercontent.com/assets/305332/20005279/bdce5630-a267-11e6-9f96-3d7c2fbd5c22.png">